Compulsory acquisition

 Property Acquisition Support Line

-The Property Acquisition Support Line has counsellors available 24 hours a day, 7 days a week to support your mental and emotional welfare.
+The Property Acquisition Support Line provides free and confidential counselling services available 24 hours a day, 7 days a week to support your mental health and wellbeing.
 Call the Property Acquisition Support Line on 1300 089 551.

 Find out more about the Property Acquisition Support Line service.